Passage to my Parents

 “Painted three years after his return, this handscroll documents the most arduous portion of the journey, including treacherous mountain trails and the military garrisons where he faced interrogation.
 Impoverished, injured, and sobbing, he often had to convince armed troops that he was not a spy but was merely trying to obtain passage in search of his parents.
 In his inscription, he expresses the hope that the painting will ‘exorcise the nightmares’ that still haunted him.”The Metropolitan Museum of Art

 There’s something deeply moving about this humble figure in a vast, mythic land, not knowing if his parents are alive, searching for them anyway.
-Sacrifice is selfless love made visible.
-And since few of us have simple relationships with our parents, Huang’s act likely comes not from pure filial devotion, but from a complex love and obligation, making his choice even more poignant.
+If few of us have simple relationships with our parents, Huang’s act likely comes not from pure filial devotion, but a complex love—one that embraces the tangled lives and legacies of his parents, and says, “I will go on this journey for you, and it’s okay if you can’t come to me.”

 SELECTED WORKS